-Food Assistance Programs.
-You are not alone.
-There are many families that need help to supplement their food budget.
+Many families need help to supplement their food budget.
 Even if you receive SNAP, most families will run out of food before the end of the month.
 This is where food banks and food pantries come in handy.
-You can find charities that offer food, and other services in your community.
+You can find charities that offer food and other services in your community.
 You may also go to usa.gov to see if you qualify for Supplemental Nutrition Assistance Program (SNAP) benefits.

 Local Food Assistance Programs